Record breaker: Myles Garrett takes Browns’ all-time sack record - NewsBreak

 BEREA, Ohio (WJW) – The Browns’ franchise has a new record in the books.

-As the Cleveland Browns took on the New England Patriots, Myles Garrett broke a Browns’ record with a sack-fumble in the first quarter.Deshaun Watson set to return to Browns during 11-game ban
+As the Cleveland Browns took on the New England Patriots, Myles Garrett broke a Browns’ record with a sack-fumble in the first quarter.Patriots bury Browns, Belichick ties Halas with 324th win

 According to the Browns , the play was Garrett’s fourth sack of the season and 62.5 of his career, This broke the franchise sack record previously held by Clay Matthews that was set back in 1993 with 62 sacks.

-According to the Browns, when Garrett entered the 2022 season he needed four sacks to break the record.
+According to the Browns, when Garret entered the 2022 season he needed four sacks to break the record.

 You can read more about his success in making those sacks, here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.